 In fact, Safelite makes their services available to around 96% of nationwide drivers, with the majority of their locations on the east coast and in the midwest.

 On the other hand, Glass America customers are limited to stores in 37 states nationwide, excluding Hawaii, Alaska, and several other states from their coverage list.

-But Safelite uses both OEM and OEE (original equipment equivalent) quality glass, and you have to specify which kind you want.
+Glass America and Safelite both use OEM and OEE (original equipment equivalent) quality glass, and you have to specify which kind you want.